 The Reggae Legend, Roman Stewart

-Tinga and Roman Stewart are Jamaican brothers that entertained with Reggae music from the 1960s to the early 2000s, a period of nearly 40 years.
 Roman was the younger brother, but followed his big brother into music at just age 11 in 1968.
-His career started later in life than either Michael Jackson's (age 5 or 6) or Sammy Davis Jr.'s (age 5), but he made a big impression in Reggae circles and music in general.
+His career started later in life than did either Michael Jackson's or Sammy Davis Jr.'s at age five, but Roman Stewart made a big impression in Reggae circles and music in general.

-Reggae did not win popularity in my community until the 1970s - 1980s, but Reggae singers and musicians began to be featured at small clubs and The Ohio Sate Fair in my county in the 1970s and popularity caught on with larger club managers that began booking talent.
+Reggae did not win popularity in my community until the 1970s - 1980s, but Reggae singers and musicians began to be featured at small clubs and The Ohio Sate Fair in my county.
+In the 1970s, popularity of the style caught on with larger club managers that began booking talent.

 Roman Stewart moved from Jamaica with Tinga in 1976 to New York City and developed a career by offering friendliness and polite manners.
 People liked him.